«With Costanzo we slaughtered each other, but time erases everything. Me at the funeral? It is not elegant»- breaking latest news-breakinglatest.news-Breaking Latest News

 Did you watch the Costanzo show?

-Yes often.
+“Yes, often.
 We all grew up on her talk show.
-He brought to Italy what the Americans did.
+He brought to Italy what the Americans were doing».

 How did you know him?